-- Our Designated Safeguarding Lead will refer cases of suspected abuse to children's social care as required using the Trafford Strategic Safeguarding Partnership Level of Need document as outlined in Appendix 8; - Support staff who make referrals to children's social care; - Refer cases to the Channel programme where there is a radicalisation concern and/or support staff who make referrals to the Channel programme; - Refer cases where a crime may have been committed to the Police, as required; - Liaise with staff (i.e. school nurse, IT technicians and SENCOs) on matters of safety and safeguarding in school, including whether to make a referral by liaising with relevant agencies; - Act as a source of advice, support and expertise for all staff; - As required, liaise with the "case manager" as per Part Four of the statutory guidance / Keeping Children Safe in Education 2019) and the designated officer(s) at the local authority (LADO) regarding concerns or allegations about a staff member; - Ensure appropriate representation at and contributions to multiagency safeguarding meetings by our school, including the provision of written reports in line with TSSP guidance/templates; - Ensure compliance with best practice and statutory guidance in respect of safeguarding record keeping per se and, in particular, the seeking and passing on of relevant information when children join and leave our school (this includes written acknowledgement of receipt from receiving schools/professionals);

-- Consider sharing information with the receiving school in advance to the child attending to enable support to be in place when the child arrives at the new setting; - Take the lead on liaising with other agencies and setting up interagency assessments where Early Help is required; - Attend up-dated training every year; - Provide relevant information to the LA on how the school carries out its safeguarding duties by completing an online Section 175 Audit: - Ensure that the Safeguarding Policy is regularly reviewed and updated; - Keep up to date with changes in local policy and procedures and be aware of any guidance issued by the DFE concerning Safeguarding; - Provide a termly Safeguarding Report to the governing body, detailing any changes to the policy and procedures; training undertaken by the Designated Safeguarding Lead, and by all staff and governors; number and type of incidents/cases, and number of children on the child protection register (anonymised); - During term time the designated safeguarding lead and/ or a deputy will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
+- Refer cases to the Channel programme where there is a radicalisation concern and/or support staff who make referrals to the Channel programme; - Refer cases where a crime may have been committed to the Police, as required; - Liaise with staff (i.e. school nurse, IT technicians and SENCOs) on matters of safety and safeguarding in school, including whether to make a referral by liaising with relevant agencies; - Act as a source of advice, support and expertise for all staff; - As required, liaise with the "case manager" as per Part Four of the statutory guidance / Keeping Children Safe in Education 2020) and the designated officer(s) at the local authority (LADO) regarding concerns or allegations about a staff member; - Ensure appropriate representation at and contributions to multiagency safeguarding meetings by our school, including the provision of written reports in line with TSSP guidance/templates; - Ensure compliance with best practice and statutory guidance in respect of safeguarding record keeping per se and, in particular, the seeking and passing on of relevant information when children join and leave our school (this includes written acknowledgement of receipt from receiving schools/professionals); - Consider sharing information with the receiving school in advance to the child attending to enable support to be in place when the child arrives at the new setting; - Take the lead on liaising with other agencies and setting up interagency assessments where Early Help is required; - Attend up-dated training every year; - Provide relevant information to the LA on how the school carries out its safeguarding duties by completing an online Section 175 Audit; - Ensure that the Safeguarding Policy is regularly reviewed and updated; - Keep up to date with changes in local policy and procedures and be aware of any guidance issued by the DFE concerning Safeguarding; - Provide a termly Safeguarding Report to the governing body, detailing any changes to the policy and procedures; training undertaken by the Designated Safeguarding Lead, and by all staff and governors; number and type of incidents/cases, and number of children on the child protection register (anonymised); - During term time the designated safeguarding lead and/ or a deputy will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
 If in exceptional circumstances, a DSL is not available on the school site in person, we will ensure that they are available via telephone and any other relevant media.